Coal companies of Australia: Pollution issues

-Between 2000-2015, Centennial's Clarence Colliery has been cited for more than 65 non-compliance breaches of its licence.
+Between 2000 and 2015, Centennial's Clarence Colliery has been cited for more than 65 non-compliance breaches of its licence.
 As of 2015, Centennial Coal has applied to extend the Springvale Mine, undermining swamps of "National Environmental Significance" and dumping up to 50 million litres a day of mine effluent into the Coxs River which also flows through the Blue Mountains World Heritage area and into Sydney's drinking water catchments.

 Coalpac Pty Ltd

 Coalpac acquired the assets of the Lithgow Coal Company in February 2008.
 These assets include the Cullen Valley Mine located in the Western Coalfield of New South Wales.

 Coalpac has been operating in the Lithgow district since 1989.
 The company currently operates the Cullen Valley open cut mine and the Invincible open cut mine.
 See also effects of the mining operation on surrounding property.

 Cornwall Coal

 Cornwall Coal Company is a wholly owned subsidiary of Cement Australia.
 The company operates underground and open-cut coal mines, and a coal washing and processing plant, with the main facilities located in NE Tasmania, and a mine in Southern Tasmania.
 Production of raw coal in 2007/2008 totalled 725 490 tonnes, with 436 544 tonnes of saleable coal being produced.